 COPYRIGHT TROLL STEP-BY-STEP PROCESS

-The following steps to the copyright trolls claim process is detailed in the above referenced 2018 Loyola Law Review article:
+The following steps to the copyright trolls claim process is detailed in the above referenced 2018 Iowa Law Review article:

 - Monitor online file-sharing networks and collect evidence of possible infringement.
 For the time being, it is best to think of this as a “black box” process that produces lists of alleged infringements and associated Internet Protocol (“IP”) addresses.